 Immanuel Lutheran Church confesses the faith of the Church through history as expressed in the words of the Apostle’s, Nicene, and Athanasian Creeds that summarize our shared Christian faith as revealed in God’s Word.
-If you want to dig deeper into the Lutheran Confessions you can purchase a spectacular Reader’s Edition of the Book of Concord, or you can find the text of The Book of Concord online.
+If you want to dig deeper into the Lutheran Confessions you can purchase Luther’s Small Catechism with Explanation or find the catechism itself online.
+You can also dig even deeper with a Reader’s Edition of the Book of Concord.
+You can also find the text of The Book of Concord online.

 If you have questions about our congregation, the Christian faith, or the doctrine of the Lutheran Church – Missouri Synod feel free to contact us anytime.
 Whether you stop in, give us a call, or send us an email we would love to help get your questions answered.